 - As with any crime, intent can be proved by circumstantial evidence.
 Suppose a defendant received $45,000 in income but decided not to declare the money to the Internal Revenue Service (thereby committing the crime of tax evasion).
 Instead of depositing the entire $45,000 into a single bank account, the defendant made deposits of $9,000 each to five different bank accounts.
 The Commonwealth would have a strong circumstantial case that the defendant committed money laundering by attempting to hide the illegal money for the following reason: any bank transaction of $10,000 or more is required to be reported to the federal government.
 By making deposits of just under $10,000, the defendant has structured the transactions to avoid the reporting requirement (and hoping the government will never become aware of the money).
 Unless the defendant has a really good reason for making five $9,000 deposits instead of one $45,000 deposit, a jury will conclude he was attempting to hide dirty money and convict him of money laundering.

-Money laundering cases often involve complex financial transactions and should be handled by experienced criminal defense attorneys.
+Money laundering cases often involve complex financial transactions and should be handled by experienced Middlesex County criminal defense attorneys.
+Our legal team is also prepared to represent you should you face charges of arson or forgery.